jones58/typespotting/README.md

 ## Planning

-- It took me a long time to start on this project, for days I wanted to perfect my first project or learn just that little bit more Javascript.
-I eventually decided to confront it and set aside some time to work on it.
+- It took me a long time to start on this project.
+For days I wanted to perfect my first project, the website, or learn  more JavaScript.
+Creative block was a big problem too - I wanted to create something original and fun, but wasn't sure where to start.
+I eventually decided to confront the project and set aside some time to work on it.
-- Creative block was a big problem too, I wanted to create something original and fun, but wasn't sure where to start so I did what all designers do when they're stuck - I made a mind map.
-This can be found in the planning folder [here](www.github.com), if you're interested.
+- I did what many designers do when they're stuck - I made a mind map (which can be found in the planning folder [here](www.github.com))
-  - Moving between different type games online, I found that existing games tended to be split into three categories:
+  -  Looking at different typography games online, I found that existing games tended to be split into three categories:
     - Multiple choice "What font is this?" game
-    - Shoot the font/serif type font
+    - Shoot the font/serif font game
-    - Kern/adjust font yourself
+    - Kern/adjust font yourself game
-  - I made a basic sketch for a what font game where the user types in the name of the font.
+  - I made a basic sketch for a “What font is this?” game where the user types in the name of the font.
     - This could have been good, as the user would have to type in rather than just clicking a choice.
     - Whilst i didn't come across any game identical to this in my research, I wasn't convinced it would be sufficiently interesting so I abandoned the idea.
-  - I had an idea to make a Where's Wally/ Waldo style game but with fonts!
-I would find examples of images with fonts in them and the user would have to click within a certain area.
+  - I noticed a theme in many of these games - the recognition of fonts.
+This is something I pride myself on - I have familiarised myself with Helvetica, Belwe, Johnston, Neue Haas Grotesk, amongst many others, and when I walk around, I like being able to recognise them on signs and logos.
+This gave me the idea for a Where's Wally style game but with fonts.
+I could find images with fonts in them and the user would have to click the specified font in said images.
-- I initially wanted to use Helvetica for this game, partly due to its ubiquity, but then I remembered [a video](https://www.youtube.com/watch?v=Zu91meda2I8) I watched a few years ago about Cooper Black and it seemed like a better choice because it's about forty years older than Helvetica and the video already includes a ton of examples of the font in street signs.
-This would save me time in searching for photos for the game, giving me more time to build and debug.
+- I initially wanted to use Helvetica for this game, partly due to its ubiquity, but then I remembered [a video](https://www.youtube.com/watch?v=Zu91meda2I8) I watched a few years ago about Cooper Black and it seemed like a better choice - it's about forty years older than Helvetica and the video already includes a lot of examples of the font in street signs: this would save me time in searching for photos for the game, giving me more time to build and debug.

-- I decided it would make sense if the game increased in difficulty, going from album covers/book covers with just cooper black to street scenes and more complicated graphics.
+- I decided it would make sense if the game increased in difficulty, going from album covers/book covers with just Cooper Black to street scenes and more complicated graphics.
 - I gathered a folder of images, categorising them loosely under three difficulties - level 1, 2 and 3.
   - Whilst I initially wanted to get most of the images from the video linked above, I realised that one of my favourite sites, [Fonts In Use](https://fontsinuse.com/) would be a better and more eclectic source.
   - Surfing Fonts in Use and the wider web,  I saved the links to where I found the images at the bottom of this doc under "sources".